-The researchers are based at the Institute of Education (IOE) in London, the Universities of Sussex and Oxford in the UK, and Shri Padmavati Mahila Visvavidyalayam, Tirupathi.
-The project is part of a larger research group studying Narratives of Varied Everyday Lives and Linked Approaches (NOVELLA), based at IOE and funded by the UK government's Economic and Social Research Council.
-For more information, please see www.novella.ac.uk
+The researchers are based at the Institute of Education (IOE) in London, the Universities of Sussex and Oxford in the UK, and SPMV Women's University, Tirupathi, India.
+The project is part of a larger research group studying Narratives of Varied Everyday Lives and Linked Approaches (NOVELLA), based at IOE and funded by the UK government's Economic and Social Research Council (ESRC).

-The researchers carrying out the Family Lives and Environment interviews are:
+The researchers carrying out the Family Lives and Environment interviews in the UK are: